-I am a Doctoral Candidate in the Management DBA program at Harvard Business School.
-My research explores the ways in which varying relational experiences, as facilitated by contextual factors, lead to, or inhibit, important individual and organizational outcomes such as engagement, fulfillment, motivation and performance, and individual development.
-My exploration is primarily field-based, and largely quantitative in nature.
+I’m an Assistant Professor of Management at the McCombs School of Business at the University of Texas, Austin.
+I study the ways in which our connections at work can enable, or sometimes constrain, important individual and organizational outcomes like engagement, fulfillment, motivation and performance, and individual development.
+My work is primarily field-based and quantitative in nature.
 I use field experiments, quantitative analyses of archival data, and social network analysis in answering my research questions.
 I have conducted research across various industries–including food processing; fruit harvesting; auto manufacturing; fast food; and consulting.

-I currently live in the Boston area with my wife and our five children.
+I currently live in Austin, Texas with my wife, Shawna and our five children.